mk1987c/synapsepython/readme.md

 3. upload wheel package to storage account.
     a.
 Create a powershell script.
+        - $project_root = $PWD  # you can set the $project_root variable using the $PWD automatic variable, which represents the current working directory:
+        - echo $project_root   # verify that the variable is set correctly by echoing its value:

     b. invoke powersheel script with below command

     $WHEEL_UPLOAD_STATUS=az storage blob upload `